Overview of learning objectives

 • Connect conceptual machine learning procedures to Python implementations, including preprocessing, model training, and evaluation using scikit-learn. (see exercise)

-Machine learning II
+Machine learning 2

-Big data I
+Big data 1

 • Explain the characteristics of big data and their implications for analytics workflows.